patmoore/grandperspective/docs/README.txt

 * CREDITS

 Special thanks to all that have provided localizations of the
-application: Chris Li, Javier Alfonso, Maxime Hadjinlian and Helge Baumann.
+application: Chris Li, Maxime Hadjinlian, Javier Alfonso and Helge Baumann.

 Many thanks to everyone that has shown support by making donations.